PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Prevent

+The core contribution of this paper is \textsc{Prevent}\xspace, an unsupervised approach that both predicts failures in distributed enterprise applications and localizes the corresponding faulty components. \textsc{Prevent}\xspace originally combines a deep autoencoder, Granger causality analysis and pagerank centrality analysis to predict failures and localize faulty components without requiring training with labeled data.
+With this original combination of unsupervised techniques, \textsc{Prevent}\xspace overcomes the main obstacles of supervised approaches: the effort required to label the data for training \textcolor{black}{and the difficulty of predicting failures of types that do not correspond to training data}.
+The unsupervised nature of \textsc{Prevent}\xspace allows to both predict failures of any type and locate the faulty components responsible for the failures.
+Efficiently locating the faulty components in large distributed enterprise applications provides enough information for state-of-the-art self healing approaches~\cite{stack:selfhealing:CloudNG:2017} to automatically activate healing actions before the occurrence of the failures.

-Figure~\ref{fig:approach:overall} shows the two main components of \prevent, the \emph{State classifier} and the \emph{Anomaly ranker}, that predict and localize failures, respectively.
-The figure shows that the \emph{State classifier} and the \emph{Anomaly ranker} work on time series of Key Performance Indicators, \emph{KPI}s, sets of metric values observed by monitoring the application at regular time intervals (every minute in our experiments).
-A \emph{KPI} is a pair $\langle metric,node\rangle$ of a metric value collected at either a virtual or physical node of the monitored application. \prevent collects \emph{KPI} series with Kibana~\cite{kibana:elastic.co} and Elasticsearch~\cite{elasticsearch:elastic.co}.
+Figure~\ref{fig:approach:overall} shows the main components of \textsc{Prevent}\xspace, the \emph{State classifier} and the \emph{Anomaly ranker}, that predict failures and localize the faulty components, respectively.
+As shown in the figure, the \emph{State classifier} and the \emph{Anomaly ranker} work on time series of Key Performance Indicators, \emph{KPI}s, that are sets of metric values observed by monitoring the application at regular time intervals (every minute in our experiments).
+A \emph{KPI} is a pair $\langle metric,node\rangle$ of a metric value collected at either a virtual or physical node of the monitored application.
+Our current prototype of \textsc{Prevent}\xspace collects \emph{KPI} series with a monitoring facility built on top of Elasticsearch~\cite{elasticsearch:elastic.co}.

-\prevent returns a list of anomalous nodes ranked by anomaly relevance, list that the \emph{Anomaly ranker} produces in the presence of anomalous states inferred with the \emph{State classifier}.
-The anomalous states correlate with incoming failures, and the anomalous nodes indicate the more likely nodes that will lead to failure.
+\textsc{Prevent}\xspace returns a list of anomalous nodes ranked by anomaly relevance, list that the \emph{Anomaly ranker} produces in the presence of anomalous states inferred with the \emph{State classifier}.

+Both the \emph{State classifier} and the \emph{Anomaly ranker} include a deep autoencoder that requires unsupervised training with KPI data collected during normal (non-failing) executions of the application, without requiring any labels at training time.
+The deep autoencoder can be trained with a reasonably small amount of data.
+In our experiments we train \textsc{Prevent}\xspace with data collected in two weeks of normal execution.
+Thus, \textsc{Prevent}\xspace is resilient to concept drifts that span over several weeks or more.
+Such drifts can be overtaken with both frequent short retraining sessions and continuous training in production, thanks to the unsupervised nature of \textsc{Prevent}\xspace.